Holiday Let Mortgages: Eligibility, costs & how to apply

-Ever dreamed of owning a second home by the beach, or in your favourite UK holiday spot?
-The good news is a holiday let mortgage could help achieve it.
-We look at how to get a holiday let mortgage, the tax implications and how much it will cost.
+If you’ve ever dreamed of owning a second home in your favourite UK holiday spot, a holiday let mortgage could help achieve it.
+We explain how holiday let mortgages work, the tax implications and how much they cost.

 Holiday Let Mortgage